coolsamson7/service/README.md

 [![Java CI with Maven](https://github.com/coolsamson7/service/actions/workflows/maven.yml/badge.svg)](https://github.com/coolsamson7/service/actions/workflows/maven.yml)
 # Service

-This library is based upon spring ( core, mvc, cloud ) and tries to simplify the approach for typical architectures with distributed (micro)services that need to discover and communicate with each other in a dynamic environment.
+This library is based on spring ( core, mvc, cloud ) and tries to simplify the approach for typical architectures with distributed (micro)services that need to discover and communicate with each other in a dynamic environment.

 ## Motivation and goals